-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of BKEX consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide should review all the exchanges out there, so that you can find the right one for you.
+This review of BKEX consists of four parts: general info, fees, deposit methods and security.

-BKEX is an exchange registered in the British Virgin Islands.
-Out of all exchanges in our Cryptocurrency Exchange List, there are a few others registered there (TOKOK, Ethfinex, Infinity Coin Exchange, YunEx and Bybit).
+BKEX is an exchange from the British Virgin Islands.
+Out of all exchanges in our Exchange List, there are a few others registered there (TOKOK, Infinity Coin Exchange, YunEx and Bybit).
 But, as you know, when it comes to cryptocurrency trading, the world is your playing field and the locality of the exchange doesn’t really matter that much.

 For the trader who is interested in reviewing registration certificates and such, here it is: